benadida/helios-server/README.txt

 python manage.py migrate --list

-- if there are some unchecked migrations, and you are SURE that your database is up to date with the models (which should be the case if you're between v3.0.0 and v3.0.4 inclusive), then do
+- if there are some unchecked migrations, and you are SURE that your database is up to date with the models (which should be the case if you're on a v3.0.x version), then do

 python manage.py migrate --fake